UNLOCK FREE TRAINING

 Is Co-Wholesaling Real Estate Legal In Georgia?

-Co-wholesaling is the process of partnering with another person to wholesale properties.
-Many people, especially those just starting out, like the idea of working with partners so they can tap into added expertise, financial resources, or to increase the number of wholesale deals they want to do.
+Co-wholesaling is legal in Georgia because it follows the same rules and regulations as traditional wholesaling in the Peach State.
+That said, co-wholesaling is the process of partnering with another person to wholesale properties.
+Many people, especially those just starting, like working with partners to tap into added expertise and financial resources or increase the number of wholesale deals they want to do.

 Partners often bring different skills to deals.
-Often, this means that one partner will take the lead on finding deals, and the other partner will provide cash flow or financial buying power.
+Usually, this means that one partner will take the lead on finding deals, and the other partner will provide cash flow or financial buying power.

-Also, either partner may provide expertise in real estate investment practices, real estate law, contracts, rehabbing, REO properties, or other areas to facilitate transactions.
+Either partner may also provide expertise in real estate investment practices, real estate law, contracts, rehabbing, R.E.O. properties, or other areas to facilitate transactions.

-If you do decide to co-wholesale, make sure you work with someone who is ethical, transparent, and trustworthy.
-To further protect your interests and prevent disagreements, make sure you execute a co-wholesaling/joint venture agreement when you join forces.
+If you decide to co-wholesale, ensure you work with someone ethical, transparent, and trustworthy.
+When you join forces, execute a co-wholesaling/joint venture agreement to further protect your interests and prevent disagreements.

 Is Reverse Wholesaling Real Estate Legal In Georgia?

-Reverse wholesaling is similar to traditional wholesaling.
-The main difference is that you structure deals in reverse order of the steps, lining up end buyers first and then finding investment properties to put under an assignment contract or executing a Double Close or Buy and Sell strategy.
+Reverse wholesaling is legal in Georgia, as the same rules that make traditional wholesaling legal apply to reverse wholesaling.
+The main difference between reverse wholesaling and traditional wholesaling is that you structure deals in the reverse order of the steps, lining up end buyers first and then finding investment properties to put under an assignment contract or executing a double close or buy-and-sell strategy.

-Many wholesalers like reverse wholesaling because it gives them a more reliable exit strategy and they can form long-term relationships with cash buyers.
-Often, reverse wholesaling can lead to completing more than one deal with the same buyer.
-Aligning with private and hard money lenders also creates a more streamlined process over time.
+Many wholesalers like reverse wholesaling because it gives them a more reliable exit strategy and allows them to form long-term relationships with cash buyers.
+Often, reverse wholesaling can lead to completing multiple deals with the same buyer.
+Aligning with private and hard money lenders also creates a more streamlined process.

 Georgia Wholesale Contract